 The language of Rule 40 has been amended as part of the general restyling of the Criminal Rules to make them more easily understood and to make style and terminology consistent throughout the rules.
 These changes are intended to be stylistic only.
+Rule 40 has been completely revised.
+The Committee

 Rule 40 has been completely revised.
 The Committee believed that it would be much clearer and more helpful to locate portions of Rule 40 in Rules 5 (initial appearances), 5.1 (preliminary hearings), and 32.1 (revocation or modification of probation or supervised release).
 Accordingly, current Rule 40(a) has been relocated in Rules 5 and 5.1.
-Current Rule 40(b) has been relocated in Rule 5(c)(2)(B) and current Rule 40(c) has been moved to Rule 5(c)(2)(F).
+Current Rule 40(b) has been relocated in Rules 5(c)(2)(B) and current Rule 40(c) has been moved to Rule 5(c)(2)(F).
+Current Rule 40(d) has been relocated in Rule